MaxITService/OneClickPrompts/code-notes.md

   - Handles queue completion (`markQueueFinished`), clearing `autoSendInterval` before dispatch to avoid double sends.
 - **Queue drag-and-drop (`floating-panel-ui-queue-dnd.js`)**:
   - Implements long-press pointer tracking, FLIP transitions, placeholder insertion, and eviction of stale drags when items dispatch mid-operation.
 Signals order changes with toasts.
+- **Manual Queue Mode** (`floating-panel-ui-queue.js`):
+  - **Functionality**: A dedicated "Manual queue mode" toggle (✏️) in the floating panel reveals a split-view interface with 6 fixed, editable button cards.
+Each card has an emoji input (defaulting to 1️⃣-6️⃣) and an auto-resizing textarea that starts compact and grows as needed.
+  - **Quick Add**: Individual cards are added via their `+` button (with green flash feedback).
+Shift+Click on the Play button adds all non-empty manual cards to the queue (without starting).
+Ctrl+Shift+Click adds all cards AND starts processing immediately.
+  - **Save as Button**: Shift+Click on a card's `+` button converts that manual card into a permanent custom button in the current profile, with a toast confirmation.
+  - **Persistence**: Card content and the mode's expanded state are persisted globally via `StateStore` (`modules.manualQueueCards`), ensuring data survives page reloads and is independent of user profiles.
+  - **UI/UX**: Features a scrollable split layout (existing buttons top, manual cards bottom) with a visual divider.
+The play button tooltip dynamically updates to reflect available shortcuts.
+Tooltip updates are forced through `OCPTooltip.updateText()` to ensure real-time reflection of state changes.
 - **Floating panel assets**: `floating-panel-files/` provides HTML and CSS (declared web-accessible) for iframe-based rendering if needed.

 ### 3.3 Popup & Management UI